Elementary Program

 Virginia Chance School is a Progressive Preschool-Elementary in a historic stone schoolhouse on 26 magical acres.
-A challenging, progressive program that engages students in a hands-on, collaborative environment using outdoor integration, focused on building self-motivation, growth mindset, decision making, community building, and critical thinking skills.
+Our elementary program offers a challenging, progressive approach that engages students in a hands-on, collaborative, and engaging curriculum and learning environment.
+This includes rigorous academics, a focus on building self-motivation and independence, a growth mindset, outdoor integration, and appreciation for our environment, responsible decision-making and utilizing critical thinking skills; therefore, preparing your child to excel in school and in life.

 Daily Schedule